Milan Fashion Week's Biggest Street Style Trends Exude Old-School Elegance

 This polished and professional showgoer looked ready to lead a Q1 wrap-up meeting.

 You've read the office siren trend reports and seen the fashion campaigns that double as corporate dress code PSAs.
 (Monica Lewinsky for Reformation, for example.)
 So, it should come as no surprise that stylish women are wearing workwear outside of the office this season—Marie Claire's fashion director, Sara Holzman, included.
-In Milan, the 9-to-5-inspired style manifests in oversized suits and silk neckties.
+In Milan, corporate, 9-to-5-inspired style manifests in oversized suits and silk neckties.

 Stay In The Know